linzhangUCA/4421tpl-odyssey/README.md

 # Final Project: Autonomous Navigation

 ## 1. Intro
 Welcome to your second (final) project.
 The goal of this project is to autonomously navigate your robot to a specific location.
-Your starting point and destination is illustrated in the diagram below.
+Your starting point and destination is illustrated in the diagrams below.

 ![path](figures/lsc_nav_floorplan.png)
 ![dimensions](figures/lsc_nav_dimensions.png)